jeanthom/lm32-build-scripts/README.md

 ## Instructions

 I use a GP1-L instance from [Scaleway](https://www.scaleway.com) (32 vCPUs, 128GB RAM, x86_64) running Ubuntu Xenial (16.04).
-You should be able to do the same on any other cloud provider or on a local computer (altough I highly recommend running it at least in a VM).
+You should be able to do the same on any other cloud provider or on a local computer (although I highly recommend running it at least in a VM).
 If you're using cheaper instances with lower vCPU count, you'll need to tweak the build script (`-j` parameter on the make command).

 ```
 screen # in case you loose connection to your instance